 The American Academy of Pediatrics recommends waiting to offer a pacifier until your baby is 3 to 4 weeks old but if your baby is feeding well, gaining weight, and has a routine feeding schedule you might introduce a pacifier earlier.

-Let the baby guide you whether to use the pacifier if she/he resists do not force, wait and try another time or let go.
+Let the baby guide you whether to use the pacifier if she/he resists do not force, wait and try another time, or let go.

 Always clean a brand new pacifier with warm water and soap before giving it to your baby.
 Also, after every use makes sure you wash it.
 Other methods of how to clean a pacifier.

 Sterilize your pacifier after cleaning.
-You can sterilize your binky putting it in disinfectant or boiling water and make sure you do not leave for longer than recommended this may weaken the nipple (sterilize for five minutes).
+You can sterilize your binky by putting it in disinfectant or boiling water and make sure you do not leave for longer than recommended this may weaken the nipple (sterilize for five minutes).
 Make sure it cools down before giving your baby.

 Do not leave the pacifier near a source of heat or direct sunlight because it may weaken the teat causing it to tear.